StefanoConoci/STMEnergyOptimization/README.md

 - DEBUG_OVERHEAD: if defined prints the time interval spent in the different portions of code specific of the proposed solution and not directly related to the application execution;
 - LOCK_BASED_TRANSACTIONS: if defined changes the synchronization paradigm used by the STAMP applications from transactions to coarse-grained locking implemented with spinlocks;
 - TIMELINE_PLOT: if defined produces in the working directory a file that shows for each step (either explorative or exploitative) the selected configuration of threads and P-state, the average power consumption, the value of the powercap at the given time and the average throughput.
+Compilation macros can be set from the file "powercap/macros.h"

 *Compile*